vgurianov/qm/docs/slits.md

 #### Quantum system
 The Mix class has only one task - to resolve the name conflict.
 The class inhered 'move_to_x1' operation from both 'A' and 'B' classes.
 In this case, we has conflict of the names.
 This conflict resolve as the quantom rule.
 The 'Mix' class has 'z1' and 'z2' attributes for the quantom rule.
 To do this, we use multiple inheritance emulation.
-Let's introduce the func attribute to store the object-function .
+Let's introduce the func attribute to store the object-function.
 The emulation itself is performed as follows
 ``` python
 def __init__(self):